Specialized Therapy for Neurodivergent (ADHD, ASD, HSP) Men

 Individual Counselling

-It’s often the case that men in the following industries seek my support: construction, IT, business and sales, healthcare workers, medical professionals, and those in academia or higher education.
+Men from many different industries, from BC and AB, seek my support.
+Some examples include: construction, IT, business and sales, healthcare workers, medical professionals, and those in academia or higher education.

 Couples Counselling

-Thus, I support partners in improving their communication, emotionally attuning to one another, and developing trust and respect for one another.
-And while it can be scary and vulnerable for partners to commit to working through their relationship issues, it is also an extremely rewarding endeavour for any couple to undertake, and the results can be long-lasting.
+Overall, I support partners in improving their communication, emotionally attuning to one another, and developing trust and respect for one another.
+And while it can be scary and vulnerable for partners to commit to working through their relationship issues, it is also an extremely rewarding endeavour for any couple to undertake.
+Perhaps most importantly, if you are reading this right now, that likely means that there is still part of you, even if it small, that has hope for the relationship to work.
+That hope is what will help you get started in Couples Counselling.

 Take the First Step Towards Personal Growth